HU-Qiqi/HU-Qiqi.github.io/_pages/about.md

 - *2019.09 - 2023.06*, Qingdao University, B.E. in School of Computer Science and Technology.

+## Research Interests

+- 🔥 **Thermal Management and Energy Safety**
+  - Investigating mechanisms for suppressing thermal runaway in lithium-ion batteries and developing immersion cooling strategies
+  - Conducting finite element modeling and thermal simulations
+  - Applications in the thermal management of electronic devices and energy storage systems

+- 🤖 **Trustworthy Machine Learning and Privacy Protection**
+  - Models: Diffusion Models, DreamBooth, Textual Inversion
+  - Methods: Watermarking, privacy-enhancing techniques
+  - Applications in cloud computing security, privacy, and robustness of machine learning systems

+---

+## Recent News

+- **2025.09** – Initiated research on the mechanisms of immersion cooling for mitigating thermal runaway in lithium-ion batteries
+- **2025.05** – Conducted research on the effects of PCM-coupled air cooling on thermal runaway propagation in lithium-ion batteries
+- **2024.03** – Investigated copyright protection in image-to-image generation using diffusion models
+- **2023.09** – Enrolled in the master's program (Environmental Science and New Energy Technology), Tsinghua University, Shenzhen International Graduate School

 # 🏆 Honors & Awards
 - **Top Graduate (1st place)**, School of Computer Science and Technology, Qingdao University, Class of 2023  *(Recognized in the School’s Annual Talent Development Report)*
 - **Qingdao University Star Award (2023)** — Highest university-wide honor